MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/upgrade-and-update/deploy-software-updates-for-sharepoint-2013.md

  **Summary:** Learn how to prepare for, download, install, and then configure software updates and patches for SharePoint 2013.

 Microsoft periodically releases software updates for SharePoint 2013.
-The following articles on TechNet and related resources provide information about the software update process for SharePoint 2013.
+The following articles and related resources provide information about the software update process for SharePoint 2013.

-## TechNet articles about software updates for SharePoint 2013

-The following articles about software updates for SharePoint 2013 are available to view online.
-Writers update articles on a continuing basis as new information becomes available and as users provide feedback.

 |**        ![Building blocks](../media/mod_icon_buildingblock_M.png)                 **|**Content**|**Description**|
 |:-----|:-----|:-----|